Remote Staffing vs. Outsourcing: What’s The Difference?

 - Initial employee life cycle, meaning the operational aspect of it.

-- Involves recruitment, selection, compensation, and benefits and maintaining employee relationships.
+- Involves recruitment, selection, compensation, benefits, and maintaining employee relationships.

 - Ensuring that the right candidates have been hired at the workplace.